 I went on to write my first two books (novellas/novellettes, as they were 20,000 words each) when I was 10 years old.
 They weren’t very good and they haven’t been published, but it was good practice.

-As you read this, I’m currently working on a four-book fantasy series.
-The fourth and final book will be released in Fall 2022.
+As you read this, I have just released a four-book fantasy series.
 You can check the series out here.

 I’m also a Medium writer (@ryverknight).
 The stories are free for the first three days they’re published before getting put up behind Medium’s paywall.